kuntau/ccpweb/_i18n/en/product/reserve-bay-terms.md

 8. All payments are final and there shall be no refunds.
 9. The User must park at the designated Reserved Parking Space and Citycarpark shall paint the designated parking space’s border in red.
 10. User only can use reserve bay for parking purposes only.
 11. User is prohibited to use reserve bay for other purposes.
-(Such as:- vending, car wash etc) Except with DBKL permission.
+(Such as:- vending, car wash etc) Except with MP Jasin permission.
 12. Users are obliged and required to buy and use Reserve Bays BARRIER STAND at designated bay for One (1) time purchase only.
 13. Bay Maintenance :
     - Users are responsible to maintain their designated bays. (such as:- Barrier Stand & Red Paint)